 How to apply this to your business

 Use WordPress for blogging or creating your business website.
-Install the plugin WordPress SEO by Yoast, which will show you how to optimize your content for SEO with few simple steps.
-Its very easy and give you instant results.
+Install the plugin WordPress SEO by Yoast, which will show you how to optimize your content for SEO with a few simple steps.
+It’s very easy and gives you instant results.

-I ignored SEO for ProfitBooks during initial years which made us virtually non-existent.
-Once we started ranking higher on Google, website traffic increased exponentially and now there is continuous flow of leads.
+We ignored SEO for ProfitBooks during the initial years which gave us practically zero online visibility.
+Once we started ranking higher on Google, website traffic increased exponentially and now there is a continuous flow of leads.

 3) Content Marketing

-In 2006, marketing software provider – HubSpot virtually invented Inbound marketing and since then it has become an indispensable activity when it comes to promoting your website with minimum budget.
-More and more business are choosing content marketing over paid marketing.
+In 2006, marketing software provider – HubSpot virtually invented Inbound marketing and since then it has become an indispensable activity when it comes to promoting your website with a minimum budget.
+More and more businesses are choosing content marketing over paid marketing.

 (Image source – Hubspot)

-A good inbound marketing campaign involves regular blogging, posting content on SlideShare, creating infographics, publishing on LinkedIn, writing guest posts for popular sites and so on.
+A good inbound marketing campaign involves regular blogging, posting content on your websites, creating infographics, publishing on LinkedIn, writing guest posts for popular sites, and so on.
 For starters, it can get overwhelming.
 Even if you hire a company to do this for you, a considerable amount of time is required to monitor the efforts and track the results.

-How can we apply 80-20 rule here?
+How can we apply the 80-20 rule here?
 Let’s go back to Google Analytics.

 The Social tab from the Acquisition section will show you which content is getting shared the most and fetching a high number of clicks.
 The Landing Pages option in the Search Engine Optimization tab will show you which blog posts are performing well.